Beautiful Puglia – A Road Trip Itinerary

 Castel del Monte

-The last stop on this Puglia road trip, but by no means the least.
-Located remotely in the endless plains near Ruvo de Puglia, getting to Castel del Monte takes you on a spectacular cross-country drive.
+Castel de Monte is the last stop on this Puglia road trip, but by no means the least.
+Located remotely in the endless plains near Ruvo de Puglia, getting to Castel del Monte takes you on a spectacular cross-country drive, fitting for your last day in Puglia.

 This remarkable castle, built by Frederick II in the mid-13th century, outclasses all his other castles.
 It is one of the most sophisticated secular buildings of the Middle Ages.